phpmentors-jp/workflower-bundle/README.md

 * Integration with the service container by the `phpmentors_workflower.process_aware` tag
 * Integration with the security system for Workflower's participants
 * Transparent serialization/deserialization support for entities with Doctrine ORM
-* Multiple workflow contexts (BPMN2 definition directories) with configuration
+* Multiple workflow contexts (BPMN 2.0 definition directories) with configuration

 ## Installation